E32. Two bedroom apartment overlooking St. George's Harbour

 Maid services are available for extra charge.
 Stairs mean that wheelchairs cannot be accommodated.
 There is a friendly Labradoodle dog on the property which is not permitted to go inside the apartment.

 - Closest swimming beach?
-Tobacco Bay
+Tobacco Bay is a 5 min drive/ 20 min walk

 - Closest convenience store? ( located at the bus stop)